devnyxie/nigiri/README.md

-# Next.js Blog Template Documentation

 📸 [Screenshots](https://imgur.com/a/hpx1zx2)

+# Nigiri Next.js Blog Template Documentation

 ## Introduction

-The Next.js Blog template allows you to create a personalized blog with ease.
+The Nigiri template allows you to create a personalized blog with ease.
 The configuration of the blog is managed through a YAML file named `configuration.yaml` located in the main directory.
 This documentation provides details on the available configuration options and their usage.

 ## Configuration Options (type, default)